Subject Verb Agreement means that the verb in a sentence must agree with the subject in terms of number and person.

 Rules of Subject Verb Agreement #23

-- One should be careful of one’s (not his/her) duties.
+- One should be proud of one’s accomplishments.

 Rules of Subject Verb Agreement #24